ywakili18/Pokemon-Mini/README.md

 - [ ] Add more pokemon to choose from
 - [ ] Include more then one move(include status moves)
 - [ ] Use APIs
+- [ ] Refractor code to have DRY principles; better game logic

 **_Credits_**